filinvadim/go-cloud-pubsub-mqtt/README.md

 # go-cloud-pubsub-mqtt

-MQTT pubsub driver for Go Cloud Development Kit
+MQTT pubsub driver for Go Cloud Development Kit.
+Just put it in `go-cloud/pubsub/` package or do whetever you want. :)

 # REFERENCES: